mucsci-students/2020sp-420-TeamAwesome/UserGuide.md

 ##### Classes

-Creating a class is in the form `add class <className>` .
-Here we create classes.
+Creating a class is in the form `add class <className>`.
+Here we create two classes.
 Rename one, then remove it.
 Listing the classes to illustrate progress.

 <img src="pictures/UMLEditor%20images/Class%2C%20Console.PNG">

 ##### Fields

-Creating a field is in the form `add field <className> <fieldName> <type>` .
+Creating a field is in the form `add field <className> <fieldName> <type>`.
 Here we create two fields one of type int and one of type string.
 Rename one, then remove it.
 Listing the fields to illustrate progress.

 <img src="pictures/UMLEditor%20images/Fields%2C%20Console.PNG">